gitter-badger/socket.io.users/README.md

 This is a node js module for socket.io applications.
 This module finds and manages which socket is from who and visa versa.
 One user per person.
 User means: Unlimited (new) browser tabs/windows but same machine.
 OR client can pass custom authorized id and have one user with it's sockets per group of different machines.
-Make use of the middleware or the standalone server.
+Make use of the middleware.

 ## Installation